ibm-cloud-docs/database-tools/riak.md

 Riak is an open source, highly scalable, fault-tolerant distributed database.
 It is different than traditional relational databases and other NoSQL nonrelational databases.
 Riak offers a number of unique benefits to users:

 * Built to operate in highly distributed environments, such as the cloud.
-* Master-less - it has no single point of failure.
+* Controller-less - it has no single point of failure.
 * Fault-tolerant due to its distributed nature.
 You can lose access to Riak nodes, but never lose data.
 * Makes data highly available for use in read and write-intensive web applications.
 * Scales easily and intelligently.
 You can easily add a node to a cluster, with no downtime.